8 Reasons Why The LLC Is So Desirable

 Advantages of an LLC:

 - Protection of LLC assets.
-An LLC not only protects the LLC’s owners from the liabilities of business, but also protects the business from the personal liabilities of the LLC’s owners.
+An LLC not only protects the LLC’s owners from the LLC's liabilities, but the LLC also protects the business and its assets from the personal liabilities of the LLC’s owners.
 Unlike a corporation, the LLC structure protects the LLC’s assets from the owners’ personal liabilities too!
 For instance, suppose you own 50% of ABC, LLC.
 If you are personally sued for a personal obligation (i.e. a car wreck or contract you signed personally) and this personal creditor obtains a large judgment against you that you cannot afford to pay, the creditor can seize your personal assets.
 In almost all states, your ownership interest in ABC, LLC cannot be seized by your personal creditor.
 As such, the assets owned by the LLC are insulated from the owners’ personal liabilities.
 The only mechanism the creditor could use against your LLC interest is called a charging order.
 A charging order directs the LLC to pay to the creditor any distributions of income or profit that would otherwise be distributed to the LLC member/debtor.

 - Simplicity.
 LLCs are relatively easy to setup and maintain.
 While you do want to be careful and prudent when establishing the LLC and filing the necessary paperwork, LLCs require far less paperwork than an S-Corp or a C-Corp.